Osaidgit/Osaidgit/README.md

 # Hi i am Osaid

-I'm a passionate Python Developer with a strong focus on building efficient, scalable, and maintainable software solutions.
-I love working on projects related to data science, automation, game development, and exploring new technologies to solve real-world problems.
+I'm a passionate Python Developer from Pakistan

 # 🚀 About Me

-🔭 I’m currently working on Python-based automation and game (pygame)projects

 🌱 I’m learning advanced data science techniques and Linux for development